Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Application of the binary test result model

 \subsection{Analysis of binary test data from the motivating example}

-We now apply the joint model defined in Section \ref{sect:binary_full} to the four binary tests from the motivating example introduced in Section \ref{Sect:Mot}, and compare with results from meta-analysing only the available stage-specific data using the quadrivariate model described in Section \ref{sect:jvar}.
+We now apply the joint model defined in Section \ref{sect:binary_full} to the four binary tests from the motivating example, and compare with results from meta-analyzing only the available stage-specific data using the quadrivariate model described in Section \ref{sect:jvar}.

-As described in Section \ref{Sect:Mot}, the motivating example data set contained both `overall' and `overlapping' studies, and the proportion of individuals from the overlapping group that belong to the `very early' stage, $q_i$ is not known.
+As described in Section \ref{Sect:Mot}, the motivating example data set contained both `overall' and other merged-stage studies, and the proportion of individuals from the merged(1/2) group that belong to the `very early' stage, $q_i$ is not known.
 To complete the model in this case we treated the $q_i$'s as nuisance parameters to be estimated from the data, with prior distribution $q_i \sim \mathrm{Uniform}(0,1)$.

 The summary estimates with 95\% CrIs from these analyses are shown in Figure \ref{fig:binary-apll}.
-We notice that when only the studies reporting stage-specific data are used the point estimates of sensitivity for the tests MRI, CT and AFP-L3 for the `early' stage appear larger than those for the `advanced' stage (although with considerable overlapping between CrIs).
+We notice that when only the studies reporting stage-specific data are used, the point estimates of sensitivity for the tests MRI, CT and AFP-L3 for the `early' stage appear larger than those for the `advanced' stage (although with considerable overlap between CrIs).
 This result seems implausible and is almost certainly caused by sampling error inherent in the very small amount of available stage-specific data.
 After incorporating the additional information from the `overall' studies into the analysis, this anomalous result is no longer observed.
 All point estimates from the joint model are consistent with sensitivity increasing as cancer stage advances, as expected, although 95\% CrIs still overlap.

-As expected, the FPF estimates (results for the disease-free state) are almost identical between the two models (with the exception of CT where we notice some small discrepancies) since in both cases exactly the same data was used, as all studies reported data for the disease-free state.
+As expected, the FPF estimates (results for the disease-free state) are almost identical between the two models (with the exception of CT where we notice a small discrepancy) since all studies reported data for the disease-free state, such that there is no additional information in the joint model.
 Finally, we notice a small increase in precision in most cases when the full data is used, although - because of the very small amount of available data in total (see Table \ref{tab:hcc-data} for more details) - these differences are not striking in this case.
 An exception to this is the sensitivity of CT to detect advanced HCC: here, the 95\% CrI from the joint model is much narrower than that from the stage-specific data alone, although still wide.